MicrochipTech/fpga-hls-examples/auto_instrument/README.md

 ![alt text](assets/empty_signals_delay_0.png)

-Notice that the delay between the falling edges is 60ns.
-Since a clock cycle is 10ns, 60ns is 6 clock cycles.
+Notice that the delay between the falling edges is 120ns.
+Since `set waveform_period 10` sets the clock's half-period, a clock cycle is 20ns, so 120ns is 6 clock cycles.
 The reason for this offset in delay is due to some of the control logic in the generated Verilog code.
 In general, expect

 - A 6-cycle delay when the delay is 0
 - An (9 + N)-cycle delay when the delay is N, for some positive integer N.